simonedimaria/simonedimaria.xyz/content/posts/Ctrl+Space-CTF-Finals-2025/RicingStar/index.md

 {{< githubresource url="https://github.com/simonedimaria/my-ctf-challenges/tree/main/Ctrl+Space-CTF-Finals-2025/RicingStar" >}}

 ## TL;DR
-Forcing a [Firefox Xray Vision](https://firefox-source-docs.mozilla.org/dom/scriptSecurity/xray_vision.html) Waiving on an untrusted object passed via [`MessageEvent`](https://developer.mozilla.org/en-US/docs/Web/API/MessageEvent) to a [Content Script](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts) privileged execution context using [`document.all`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLAllCollection) object weirdness, and bypassing Content Script validation checks by defining custom getters on the waived `document.all` and by emptying all DOM tree nodes.
-Once the malicious object is forwarded to the Extension background script, all [`browser.scripting.insertCSS` API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/scripting/insertCSS) arguments can be set, and therefore injecting an [User origin stylesheet](https://developer.mozilla.org/en-US/docs/Glossary/Style_origin) with enabled [`@-moz-document`](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/At-rules/@document) rules to exfiltrate the flag from the challenge tab URL.
+Forcing a [Firefox Xray Vision](https://firefox-source-docs.mozilla.org/dom/scriptSecurity/xray_vision.html) Waiving on an untrusted object passed via [`MessageEvent`](https://developer.mozilla.org/en-US/docs/Web/API/MessageEvent), to a [Content Script](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts) privileged execution context abusing [`document.all`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLAllCollection) weirdness, bypassing Content Script validation checks by defining custom getters on the waived `document.all` and by emptying all DOM tree nodes.
+Once the malicious object is forwarded to the Extension background script, all [`browser.scripting.insertCSS` API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/scripting/insertCSS) arguments can be set, and therefore injecting an [User origin stylesheet](https://developer.mozilla.org/en-US/docs/Glossary/Style_origin) with enabled [`@-moz-document`](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/At-rules/@document) CSS rule to exfiltrate the flag from the challenge page URL.

 ## Description
 > Do you love ricing?

 ## Challenge Scenario
-The challenge is supposed to be about a Custom Theme Generator extension for Firefox, since it's a fairly common practice for "ricing" enthusiasts to just trust third-parties `userChrome.css` themes files, even though they can be quite powerful. *But, it's just CSS at the end of the day, right..?*
+The challenge is supposed to be about a Custom Theme Generator extension for Firefox, since it's a fairly common practice for "ricing" enthusiasts to trust third-parties `userChrome.css` theme files, even though they can be quite powerful. *But it's just CSS at the end of the day, right..?*

-Upon visiting the challenge page, flying mhackeroni™ spaceshuttles are flying all over the screen, and switching to the "Editor" tab, users can customize their Ctrl+Space™ special edition them as their likings:
+Upon visiting the challenge page, flying mhackeroni™ spaceshuttles are flying all over the screen, and switching to the "Editor" tab, users can customize their Ctrl+Space™ special edition theme to their likings:

 ![extension landpage](./img/challenge_landpage.png "extension landpage")
 <figure>